+357 Constrained Elitist Genetic Algorithm (CEGA) was adopted in [31] to solve the economic

+Comment [a25]: I would be recommended to add finding result as section her Also, this section need to be include in introduction section

-357 Constrained Elitist Genetic Algorithm (CEGA) was adopted in [31] to solve the economic load dispatch problem of the 31-bus Nigerian power system, to reduce both the transmission power loss and total cost of generation, while maintaining an acceptable generation output.
-Simulation results show that CEGA performed better while comparing with the result of the micro genetic algorithm (μ GA) and a Conventional Genetic Algorithm (CGA), previously used with the same data set as reported in [27].
-It was observed that the modification of the algorithm brought about a better result for the Nigerian power grid.
+358 load dispatch problem of the 31-bus Nigerian power system, to reduce both the transmission

+359 power loss and total cost of generation, while maintaining an acceptable generation output.

+360 Simulation results show that CEGA performed better while comparing with the result of the micro genetic algorithm (μGA) and a Conventional Genetic Algorithm (CGA), previously used

-365 The optimal load dispatch in the South / South Zone of Nigeria Power System by means of a 366 Particle Swarm optimization and Lambda-iteration techniques was investigated in [32].
-The 367 economic load dispatch problem were solved for two different cases, the Sapele plant with 368 three units in generating stations and the Afam plant, with six units in the generating 369 stations.
+361 362 with the same data set as reported in [27].
+It was observed that the modification of the economic load dispatch problem were solved for two different cases, the Sapele plant with 367 three units in generating stations and the Afam plant, with six units in the generating 368 stations.
 The analysis was simulated on MATLAB software package.
-The objective was cost 370 minimization with and without consideration of losses.
-It was reported that PSO gave a 371 better solution in terms fuel cost and losses when compared to the result obtained by 372 lambda-iteration, for the same test case.
+The objective was cost 369

+363 algorithm brought about a better result for the Nigerian power grid.